developerprince-eng/kubernetes/README.md

 ### Step 6 — Verifying the Cluster

 A cluster can sometimes fail during setup because a node is down or network connectivity between the control plane and workers is not working correctly.
-Let’s verify the cluster and ensure that the nodes are operating correctly.
+Let's verify the cluster and ensure that the nodes are operating correctly.

 You will need to check the current state of the cluster from the control plane node to ensure that the nodes are ready.
 If you disconnected from the control plane node, you can SSH back into it with the following command: